 What can you do about uncomfortable eyes?

-As the population ages, there are more and more men and women with dry eyes.
-About 10 percent of the population have dry eye, which tends to be more common in people with fair complexions, dry skin, or rosacea.
-Antihistamines, oral contraceptives and other medications also cause dry eye, as do environmental factors such as working in artificial climates and on computers.
+As the population ages, there are more and more men and women with dry uncomfortable eyes.
+About 10 percent of the population have dry eye.
+Which tends to be more common in people with fair complexions, dry skin, or rosacea.
+Antihistamines, oral contraceptives and other medications also cause dry eye.
+As do environmental factors such as working in artificial climates and on computers.
 Most people with chronic eye irritation however, ultimately turn out to have either dry eye or blepharitis (eyelid inflammation).

 Dry eye is caused by loss of water from the tear film with an increase in tear film osmolarity (salt content).
 Any condition that sufficiently decreases tear production, or increases tear evaporation, will result in dry eye.